grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_k2_check.md

   compatible_platforms @> '["darwin"]';
 ```

-### List all of the topics that Kolide breaks checks down into
+### List all the topics that Kolide breaks checks down into

 ```sql
 select